carpentries-incubator/geospatial-python/_episodes/02-intro-vector-data.md

 Like raster data, vector data can also come in many different formats.
 For this workshop, we will use the Shapefile format which has the extension `.shp`.
-A `.shp` file stores the geographic coordinates of each vertice in the vector, as well as metadata including:
+A `.shp` file stores the geographic coordinates of each vertex in the vector, as well as metadata including:

 * **Extent** - the spatial extent of the shapefile (i.e. geographic area that